andrewhoeppner/final_project/README.md

 We have been communicating through Slack and arranged time outside of class to work on the project.

 ### Machine Learning Model & Database Integration
-Our machine learning model is located in finalproject.ipynb and our datasets are
+Our machine learning model is located in linear regression.ipynb and our datasets are loaded into the repository.